 - Strongly urge Congress to meet its commitment to provide 40% of the additional cost associated with educating students with disabilities.
 AESA supports full funding of IDEA in both the short-term (through annual appropriations) and long-term (through stand-alone legislation providing a path to meet the 40% commitment).
-In addition, AESA supports a long-term coordinated campaign to fully fund federal IDEA legislation. - Protect Medicaid in schools.
-As part of their work in implementing IDEA, ESAs and the schools they serve may provide Medicaid-eligible services and, as such, remain eligible to receive reimbursement.
-Support clarity to state agencies that federal policy currently allows schools and ESAs to seek and receive Medicaid reimbursement for school-based healthcare services, including mental health services, provided to students without an IEP. - Support legislation and policy relief that will increase the effectiveness and efficiency of Medicaid in schools in terms of scope of access to students and paperwork/administrative burden to schools. - Ensure appropriate mental health services in schools are reimbursable under Medicaid.
+AESA supports a long-term coordinated campaign to fully fund federal IDEA legislation. - AESA supports Congressional committees holding hearings about the increasing costs associated with educating students with disabilities, the impact of chronic underfunding from Congress, costs associated with litigation, and more.